 ● When combined with chemotherapy, it can prevent chemotherapy-included neurotoxicosis.

 ● It can stimulate endothelial cell migration and angiogenesis.
-These effects might have some implications in promoting wound healing.
+These effects might have some implications for promoting wound healing.

-● Due to its immune regulating, anti-inflammatory, and antioxidant effects, the use of Tα1 might be useful in various autoimmune and inflammatory conditions.
+● Due to its immune regulating, anti-inflammatory, and antioxidant effects, Tα1 might be useful in various autoimmune and inflammatory conditions.
 Such conditions include cystic fibrosis, Lyme disease, and even COVID.

 Clinical Applications of Thymosin Alpha 1 (Tα1)?

-Tα1 have clinical applications in the following areas:
+Tα1 has clinical applications in the following areas: